Retro: German Summit of Medium-Sized Enterprises

 Thanks for Having Me

-At this point, a very special thanks to compamedia and its CEO Joachim Schuble for inviting me to the summit — was a superbly exciting day with talks on the topics which I am most interested in.
-The trip from Brighton to Stuttgart was definitely worth it 👌🏼.
+A special thanks to compamedia and its CEO Joachim Schuble for inviting me to the summit — was a superbly exciting day with talks on the topics which I am most interested in.
+The trip from Brighton to Stuttgart was definitely worth it.